pinyin/react-use-rxjs/README.md

 Will render 2 in the beginning, then 3 after clicked.

+The first param of `useRxjs` can also be an `Observable`, in which case `state` would be values from the passed Observable and `publish` would be ignored.

 The third param of `useRxjs` is optional and works just like the last param of official hooks like `useMemo` or `useEffect`.

 ## License